KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/DevFiendlyEmptyContainer/README.md

 ## ▪️ Debian Empty Container for Isolated Development 🐧

-Tired of all those Package Management Tools?
+Tired of all those Package Management Tools or just want to make local development a breeze?
 <br>
 I got ur back!